Andrea Canepari: Diplomatic career

-Consul General in Philadelphia
+Consul general in Philadelphia

-From 2013 to 2017, he was the Consul General of Italy in Philadelphia, Pennsylvania, with consular jurisdiction for the States of Pennsylvania, Delaware, Maryland, New Jersey (southern counties), North Carolina, Virginia and West Virginia.
+From 2013 to 2017, he was the consul general of Italy in Philadelphia, Pennsylvania, with consular jurisdiction for the States of Pennsylvania, Delaware, Maryland, New Jersey (southern counties), North Carolina, Virginia and West Virginia.
 In the last years he has received numerous awards and over 200 mentions in the press, radio and television.
 He received the 2016 biennial “Global Philadelphia Award” from Temple University, for his achievements in enhancing international relations for the city of Philadelphia.
 Among others, he was part of the Papal Event Committee for the Pope’s visit to Philadelphia in 2015.
 He was also a member of the Presidential Advisory Board of Jefferson University, where he facilitated the creation of the first medical degree recognized in both Italy and the United States.
 He was member of the International Advisory Board of Scuola Universitaria Superiore IUSS of Pavia, Italy.

-Ambassador to Santo Domingo
+Ambassador to Dominican Republic

 From 2017 to 2021 Andrea Canepari was Ambassador of Italy in the Dominican Republic, where he resumed political, cultural and economic relations.
 In 2017, he reopened the Embassy of Italy and inaugurated a new Diplomatic Chancery and a new Residence.
 Between 2018 and 2021, he promoted three cultural years with hundreds of events in conjunction with institutions, companies, universities and local cultural centers to celebrate and highlight the significant common history that Italy and the Dominican Republic share and to create new opportunities for future collaboration.

 Current appointment

 Andrea Canepari is currently serving at the Directorate General for Country Promotion of the Italian Ministry for Foreign Affairs in Rome.
-He is Head of the office responsible for Internationalisation of local governments, tourism, sport, Italian chambers of commerce abroad, EXPOs, promotion of Italian design and F&B.
+He is responsible for involving Italian legacy and Italians living abroad with Italy and the promotion of Made in Italy.